Predatory Lending: Protect Yourself

 TL;DR

 Predatory lending occurs when lenders use unfair or deceptive practices in mortgage loans, resulting in excessive costs for the borrower.
-These practices may include extremely high interest rates, hidden fees, abusive penalties, or loans granted without evaluating the borrower’s real ability to repay.
-State and federal laws aim to protect consumers, but it is essential for homebuyers to recognize warning signs before signing a loan agreement.
+These practices may include extremely high interest rates, hidden fees, or loans issued without properly evaluating the borrower’s ability to repay.
+In Rhode Island, state and federal laws are designed to protect consumers, but recognizing warning signs is still essential to avoid financial problems or even the loss of a home.

 What Is Predatory Lending?